sosuisen/git-documentdb/docs/git-documentdb.syncdirection.md

 ## Remarks

-- pull: Only download from remote to local
+- pull: Only download from remote to local (currently not implemented)

 - push: Only upload from local to remote